svc333/overview/crn.md

 The cloud geography/region/zone/data center that the resource resides in.

-The `location` must be one of the following values:
+The `location` segment must be one of the following values:

 ### Global
 {: #global-crn}